An amazing slow roasted pork shoulder recipe for the oven. Your kitchen will smell delightful all day!

 Nutrition Information:Yield: 12 Serving Size: 1

 Amount Per Serving: Calories: 101Total Fat: 7gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 11mgSodium: 696mgCarbohydrates: 4gFiber: 1gSugar: 1gProtein: 3g

 What’s your favorite recipe for roasted pork shoulder?

 Want more expert tips and advice?
-Join my weekly newsletter!
+Subscribe to my weekly newsletter, The Munch!

 Are you a busy parent?
 Hustling to get dinner on the table?
 For more dinner ideas, check out my 50 Easy Weeknight Dinners for Busy Families – tasty for kids, fast and nutritious for moms and dads.